hsk77761/MYIDverified/README.md

 MYIDverified & MYIDanonymous is a **free, open-source social network server** based on ActivityPub where users can follow friends and discover new ones.
-On Mastodon, users can publish anything they want: links, pictures, text, and video.
+On MYIDverified & MYIDanonymous, users can publish anything they want: links, pictures, text, and video.
 All MYIDverified & MYIDanonymous servers are interoperable as a federated network (users on one server can seamlessly communicate with users from another one, including non-MYIDverified & MYIDanonymous software that implements ActivityPub!)